GeekyGhost/Little-Geeky-s-Learning-UI/README.md

 - **Recommended** (for optimal performance):
   - CPU: Quad-core processor
   - RAM: 16GB or more
-  - GPU: NVIDIA GPU with CUDA support (for faster AI processing)
+  - GPU: NVIDIA GPU with CUDA support (for faster AI processing and image generation)
   - Storage: SSD with at least 20GB free space

 ### Troubleshooting